qoomon/Jira-Issue-Card-Printer/README.md

-# Jira-Issue-Card-Printer
+# Issue-Card-Printer
-Beautiful Jira Issue Card Printer
+Beautiful Issue Card Printer

-I've written a little bookmarklet for converting Jira issues in a pretty card layout for printing.
+I've written a little bookmarklet for converting digital issues in a pretty card layout for printing.

 So long
 Bengt